wradlib/wradlib/doc/source/gettingstarted.rst

 Installation under Windows
 --------------------------

-In order to run *wradlib*, you need to have a Python interpreter installed on your local computer, as well as a number of Python packages (`Dependencies`_) and MinGW.
+In order to run *wradlib*, you need to have a Python interpreter installed on your local computer, as well as a number of Python packages (`Dependencies`_).
 We strongly recommend to install Python(x,y).
 It installs Python, a number of required packages, and other useful tools (e.g. MinGW).

 Go to http://code.google.com/p/pythonxy/wiki/Downloads, and select one of the Mirrors.
-Download the latest distribution (currently **Python(x,y)-2.7.2.3.exe** and install it.
+Download the latest distribution (currently **Python(x,y)-2.7.6.0.exe** and install it.
 We recommend to use the full installation mode.
 Make sure you choose "All Users" under the "Install for" menu component!
 Make sure you choose "All Users" under the "Install for" menu component (in case you have administrative privileges)!

 If you Python installation is working, the following command (in a DOS console) should work: